San Bernardino, California: Economy

 The city's location close to the Cajon and San Gorgonio passes, and at the junctions of the I-10, I-215, and SR-210 freeways, positions it as an intermodal logistics hub.
 The city hosts the Burlington Northern and Santa Fe Railway's intermodal freight transport yard, the Yellow Freight Systems' cross-docking trucking center, and Pacific Motor Trucking.
 Large warehouses for Kohl's, Mattel, Pep Boys, and Stater Bros. have been developed near the San Bernardino International Airport.

-Over the last few decades, the city's riverfront district along Hospitality Lane has drawn much of the regional economic development away from the historic downtown of the city so that the area now hosts a full complement of office buildings, big-box retailers, restaurants, and hotels situated around the Santa Ana River.
+San Bernardino's economic decline can be traced to significant transportation shifts that redirected traffic and commerce.
+The relocation of the I-15 to run through Rancho Cucamonga and Ontario diverted Los Angeles and San Diego-bound traffic and shoppers away from the city.
+Meanwhile, the extension of the CA-210 east to Redlands created a more direct route to Palm Springs and Pasadena, further bypassing San Bernardino and steering regional growth toward neighboring cities.

 The closing of Norton Air Force Base in 1994 resulted in the loss of 10,000 military and civilian jobs and sent San Bernardino's economy into a downturn that has been somewhat offset by more recent growth in the intermodal shipping industry.
 The jobless rate in the region rose to more than 12 percent during the years immediately after the base closing.
 As of 2007 households within one mile of the city core had a median income of only $20,480, less than half that of the Inland region as a whole.
 Over 15 percent of San Bernardino residents are unemployed as of 2012, and over 40 percent are on some form of public assistance.
-According to the US Census, 34.6 percent of residents live below the poverty level, making San Bernardino the poorest city for its population in California, and the second poorest in the US next to Detroit.
+According to the US Census, 34.6 percent of residents lived below the poverty level in 2012, making San Bernardino the poorest city for its population in California, and the second poorest in the United States after Detroit.